johnholbrook/dhmmjoph.github.io/index.md

 title: Home
 ---

-I&#39;m John Holbrook, and this is my website.
-Use the links above to find your way around or see my blog below.
+This is the personal website of John Holbrook, a high school student, robotics enthusiast, and amateur computer scientist based concurrently in Huntington, WV, USA and Orleans, MA, USA.
+Use the links above to navigate the site or see John&#39;s blog below.